xSergioBG/xSergioBG/README.md

 ### About Me

 Hello!
 I'm Sergio, a passionate software developer with experience in different technologies and programming languages.
-I love solving problems and learning new things.

 ### Featured Projects
 - [React Boilerplate](https://github.com/xSergioBG/REACT-PERSONAL-BOILERPLATE): This project is a simple boilerplate to quickly start developing React applications.